teambit/docs/docs/tutorials/bit-angular-tutorial.md

 updated src/app/product-list/products.ts
 ```

-Bit is performing a git merge, so the code from the updated component is now be merged into your code.
+Bit performs a git merge.
+The code from the updated component is now merged into your code.

-Run the application again, to see it is working properly with the updated component:
+Run the application again to see it working properly with the updated component:

 ```bash
 $ npm run start
 ```

-That is it.
+That's it.
 A change was moved between the two projects.
 Your application is running with an updated component.
-To learn more read the [Bit for Angular guidelines and best practices](https://docs.bit.dev/docs/angular-guidelines.html).
+To learn more read the [Bit for Angular guidelines and best practices](/docs/angular-guidelines.html).
 Happy coding!